Puna plover: Behavior

-Movement

-The puna plover is probably resident in most of its range but some move to lower elevations, even as far as the coast, during the austral winter.

 Feeding

 Almost nothing is known about the puna plover's foraging techniques or diet, but the latter does include small crustaceans.
 In the non-breeding season it can forage in loose flocks of up to about 30 birds.

 Breeding

 The puna plover's egg season is mainly September and October though it can extend to January.
 The clutch of two to four eggs is laid on short matted grass.
 The incubation period and time to fledging are not known.

 Vocalization

 The puna plover is not highly vocal.
 What is thought to be its display song is "a repeated phrase of two notes followed by a gravelly trill, e.g. 'pit-pit-krrrrrt... pit-pit-krrrrrt...'."
 It also makes " a short, emphatic 'pit'" that may be rapidly repeated.

 Status

 The IUCN has assessed the puna plover as being of Least Concern.
 It has a large range, but its population size and trend are not known.
 No immediate threats have been identified.
 It is considered rather common in the central and southern parts of its range.